outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - example: in various 'pooling' functions, one option may be selected at random (for no reason other than to generalize) when there could be a reason to select one option above another (it fulfills an intent like 'increasing solution accuracy' or 'reduces mismatch error between intended and actual functions')

   - add to solution automation workflows

+    - parameterizing the impact of solution automation workflows on problem/solution structures like the solution space can offset the need to apply the workflow itself, rather than applying its average or otherwise representative output (like its impact on the solution space or the changes applied to the problem origin state)
+      - differences in reductions of the solution space created by various solution automation workflows can fulfill various problem-solving intents and help solve various problems more optimally than others
+      - a 'trial & error' workflow doesnt reduce the solution space at all, whereas other solution automation workflows like 'derive possible/probable solutions or solution structures like solution limits/boundaries based on solution requirements' would likely reduce the solution space
+      - the difference between these workflows' impact on the solution space encodes information about what assumptions are made which can reflect whether a solution space reduction is useful for a particular problem or problem-solving intent
+      - example: for the 'find a prediction function' problem, a workflow might derive solution space-reducing filters such as 'a prediction function has to come this close to the data set average for each data subset of size n' or 'a prediction function has to be this similar to these data subset-connecting functions'
+        - the resulting reducing impact on the solution space is different from the unfiltered solution space by some parameter set

     - find/derive/generate requirements of various required functions of the solution-finding process like calculating solution success (in the form of determining calculation possibilities such as whether one solution is more optimal than another), requirements such as 'being able to calculate & compare optimality of solutions', to identify useful structures that would invalidate these processes or make them easier/more difficult to execute (such as 'areas of error or solution ambiguity' on a graph, which if you can calculate can make reducing the solution space or finding an acceptable solution easier)
       - example: for a 'find a prediction function' problem, this would take the form of finding/deriving/generating the sections where it would & would not be possible to derive if a solution was better than another (structures of optimization and structures of ambiguity), deriving which of these sections of ambiguity is more optimal than others (a 'solution ambiguity' rather than a 'error ambiguity'), and aiming for a function that intersects with those solution sections (there may be areas or other structures like function bundles or adjacent parameterized function points on a graph where it is clear that a function is sub-optimal, clear that a function is successful, ambiguous whether a function is a solution or error, areas where it is clear that a function is a solution but ambiguously successful when compared to similar solution functions, etc)